 The conductor is the pacemaker for the session.
 I am often pressured by people in the booth to go again right away but I have to think about the players.
 If we have just played a four-minute cue, we need a little pause to regroup or the next run will not be any better.
 Brass players may need time to recover their chops, and so on.

 So we have now sorted out questions, made any changes the composer has requested and are ready to play it again.
 This second run is often night and day from the first, as everyone has a better idea of what they are doing.
 Depending on the complexity of the cue and how much time we have, this may be the last time we play it.
 In TV and low-budget productions where we do not have a lot of time and the music is simpler, we actually get a lot of things the first time and never play them again.
 Things will always be better on a second run, but if we don’t have the time, we don’t have it, and we move on.

 It is important that I listen for our ensemble.
 The people in the booth will notice if a phrase starts badly but it is usually only me who decides if it is ending correctly.
-I also have to listen for noises.
-We can have close to a hundred people in the room, and microphones everywhere, noises happen and can feel louder than they should.
+We will all listen for noises.
+With all of the people in the room, and microphones everywhere, noises happen and can feel louder than they should.
 Chairs or headphones might creak, a bow knocks a stand, a light or a wall panel pops.
 It can be tough to break it to the players that a perfect take was ruined by the noise of someones finger leaving the string!
 I often wish we had some sort of roster where each player got to spend some time in the booth and hear just how loud these noises can come across and then they can break it to their friends that we have to do it again!

 Whatever the details of a particular pickup are, communication is critical.
 I keep repeating where we are starting and stopping, as it only takes one person to miss the information for the take to be ruined.